maxrfinch/mini-pinball-machine/documentation/hardware_instructions.md

 - Software and controller firmware are loaded
 - Cabinet panels are completed

-…you can now mount all electronics into the cabinet, route cables neatly, close the enclosure, and begin full play.
+…you can now mount all electronics into the cabinet, route cables neatly, close the enclosure.

-Your Mini Pinball Machine hardware is now fully assembled.

 ---